The A46 Link Road is a very exciting scheme both for Warwickshire and the wider sub-region.

-A11: The A46 Stoneleigh Junction Scheme is the most advanced, and the planned opening date is 2019.
+A10: The A46 Stoneleigh Junction Scheme is the most advanced, and the planned opening date is 2019.
 The opening dates for Phases 2 and 3 are less certain at this stage.
 Phase 2 could open in 2022; and Phase 3 in around 2026.
 Please note that these dates are aspirations and are subject to change as the schemes progress through project development.

-A15: For the A46 Stoneleigh Junction scheme, the design is currently being progressed.
-A planning application is likely to be submitted in November 2017.
-A Full Business Case (FBC) will be submitted to the Department for Transport (DfT) in the spring of 2018.
+A14: For the A46 Stoneleigh Junction scheme, the design is currently being progressed.
+A Full Business Case (FBC) will be submitted to the Department for Transport (DfT) later in the year.
 For Phases 2 and 3, the immediate priority will be to short list the most viable route options.
 After that we will be undertaking further design and business case work.
-It is planned to submit an Outline Business Case (OBC) to the DfT in the summer of 2018.
+It is planned to submit an Outline Business Case (OBC) to the DfT later in the year.

 For more information about the A46 Link Road Scheme, please email A46LinkRoad@warwickshire.gov.uk